Simulation-Ready Cluttered Scene Estimation via Physics-aware Joint Shape and Pose Optimization: Methods

 \subsection{Optimization in Joint Shape-Pose Space}

-It is well-known~\cite{solodov2009global} that the key requirement for finding a locally optimal and feasible solution of~\prettyref{prob:NLP} is that $C$ satisfies the Linear Independent Constraint Qualification (LICQ), i.e., $\lambda_{\min}(\nabla C\nabla C^T)$ is bounded away from zero for any $q$ and $x$.
+It is well-known~\cite{solodov2009global} that the key requirement for finding a locally optimal and feasible solution of~\prettyref{prob:NLP} is that $C$ satisfies the Linear Independent Constraint Qualification (LICQ), i.e., the minimal eigenvalue of $\nabla C\nabla C^T$ is bounded away from zero for any $q$ and $x$.
 In practice, we use a custom version of ALM that iteratively minimizes the following augmented Lagrangian function, where we use Levenberg-Marquardt (LM) algorithm as the sub-problem:

 and we iteratively increase the Lagrangian multiplier $\lambda$ and the penalty coefficient $\rho$ according to~\cite{nocedal2006numerical}.

 Our formulation in~\prettyref{prob:NLP} differs from prior work in several key ways.
 First, unlike complementarity constraint-based formulations~\cite{zhang2021sipcc,posa2014direct}, we eliminate auxiliary variables for normal contact forces, substantially reducing problem dimensionality and subproblem cost.
 Second, the formulation involves only equality constraints, so each subproblem reduces to solving a linear system rather than a general quadratic program, yielding significant speedups.
 We first analyze this frictionless case, then introduce friction as additional decision variables and present structured linear solvers to handle them efficiently.